-Some bartenders in different parts of Italy will make it with milk or gelato (this is popular in Florence) or use other flavors of sorbet.
-In Sicily it is often served with granita (a kind of Italian ice slushy) and just vodka.
-Sometimes, it will come free after a meal, or be offered on the dessert or after dinner drink menu.
+Some bartenders in different parts of Italy will make it with milk or gelato (this is popular in Florence) or use other sorbet flavors.
+In Sicily, it is often served with granita (a kind of Italian ice slushy) and just vodka.
+Sometimes, it will come free after a meal or be offered on the dessert or after-dinner drink menu.

 - Why You Should Visit Lake Garda's Town Of Sirmione

 - How To Avoid A Bad Restaurant When You Travel To Italy

 - Essential Travel Tips For Italy